 This book was conceived as being intended for all creative professionals who rely on materials and technologies–as architects, designers, stylists, artists, from students to experienced practitioners.
 It is meant to a be sort-of textbook introduction to innovative uses of materials (emerging due to the then Great Recession), written in the form of a glossy-hardback magazine.
-The creative industry’s guide to materials and technologies; Materiology is divided into four sections; Categories of materials: various types of wood, plastic, glass, metal, lighting, etc. Catalogue of materials: catalogue cards that identify various materials, from the most basic substance to the latest cutting edge innovation.
+The creative industry’s guide to materials and technologies; Materiology is divided into four sections; Categories of materials: various types of wood, plastic, glass, metal, lighting, etc. Catalogue of materials: catalogue cards that identify various materials, from the most basic substance to the latest cutting-edge innovation.
 Processes: major methods of processing materials (e.g. injection moulding, extrusion) explained with instructive diagrams.
-Thinking out of the box: issue of relevance to any study of materials and technologies, such as ecology and virtual issues.
-The updated, soft cover edition holds 17 new material catalogue cards among which are superconductive metamaterials, semi-conductor materials, rare earth metals, lithium and photovoltaic materials.
-New information about sustainability is added to the book in the form of the process ‘recycling’, and an in-depth article on how to deal with sustainability in projects, touching on biomimicry and environmental, economical, strategic and health related stakes.
+Thinking out of the box: the issue of relevance to any study of materials and technologies, such as ecology and virtual issues.
+The updated, softcover edition holds 17 new material catalogue cards among which are superconductive metamaterials, semi-conductor materials, rare earth metals, lithium, and photovoltaic materials.
+New information about sustainability is added to the book in the form of the process ‘recycling’, and an in-depth article on how to deal with sustainability in projects, touching on biomimicry and environmental, economical, strategic, and health-related stakes.